Coupler.io MCP Server for Claude: Connect Your Data to Your AI Tool

 System Requirements

-Both Docker Desktop and Claude Desktop have minimum system requirements.
-Please check their official documentation to ensure your computer meets these requirements.
+Claude Desktop has minimum system requirements.
+Please check Anthropic's official documentation to ensure your computer meets these requirements.

 Important Notes

-- MCP only works with data flows created from Coupler templates (dashboard or dataset templates).
+- MCP only works with data flows that have Claude destination.

 - You can only access data that you've selected in the destination step of your data flow.